 With complementary colors it is possible to mix up a color that would be is in between the two colors.
 You would just need to mix an equal amount and strength of each color to reach a muted color that is in between the two.

-Ultimately, understanding the basics about primary colors and theory helps you with color mixing.
+Ultimately, understanding the basics about primary colours in art and the theory behind them, helps you with color mixing.
 However, once you know the basics you will not need to look at a color wheel or recite to yourself which colors are ‘primary colors’.

 That is because when you are in the midst of a painting and mixing up colors you don’t need to think about color theory – only the practical aspects of color mixing.
 So, understanding more about color helps you with what is ultimately one of the most important parts of painting – color mixing.